This post may contain affiliate links. Please read our disclosure policy.

 My very favorite appetizer, and the first I ever really perfected, is Spinach Artichoke Dip.
 It’s the first thing to disappear every time I make it for holiday gatherings.
 I’ve even spread it onto crescent dough and made spinach artichoke pinwheels with it.

 Since baked chicken is our most popular recipe ever shared, I’m always thinking of new variations.
 I can’t believe it took me this long to put my two favorites together!
-I’ve put artichokes and chicken together before in this Artichoke Dip, and I love them in a Grilled Salmon Salad, but now that my favorite dip and my favorite chicken have been married together in this artichoke chicken there’s no going back.
+I love artichokes in a Grilled Salmon Salad, but now that my favorite dip and my favorite chicken have been married together in this artichoke chicken there’s no going back.

 This is a simple meal to whip up on a weeknight, but it’s also classy and elegant enough to serve to company.
 If you don’t like spinach, you can totally leave that out but I promise you really can’t taste it.